-- Your doctor’s office or some hospitals or their laboratories will collect the specimen on the kit at 10 to 14 days of age and send it to the Oregon Public Health Laboratory.
+- Your doctor’s office or some hospitals or their laboratories will collect the specimen on the kit at 10 to 14 days of age and send it to the Washington State Public Health Laboratory.

 While most babies are born healthy, some babies may be born with a serious medical condition that may not be apparent at birth.
 Newborn screening effectively detects harmful or potentially fatal disorders, that with early diagnosis and proper treatment, can make the difference between lifelong impairment and healthy development.

 After Newborn Screening is completed, the small amount of dried blood that remains on the filter paper card is saved in case it needs to be retested or used to adjust the instruments to assure proper performance for testing.
 No blood spots collected in Idaho will be used for research.
 All blood spots are destroyed at one year.
 Parents may request their child's dried blood spot collection card from the Washington State Public Health Laboratory.
 (Request form)

 Your health care provider will contact you immediately if there is anything abnormal about your baby’s test results.
 Abnormal results do not mean your baby has one of the conditions.
 It simply means additional testing is needed.
 The laboratory, your provider, the Newborn Screening Program, and other specialists will all work cooperatively to ensure that your baby receives immediate follow-up care.
 It is very important your health care provider has your most current address and telephone number.

 Parents have the right to refuse the screening tests for their newborn infant due to religious objections.
 Please discuss this decision with your healthcare provider.
 If you decide to decline the screening, you will be asked to sign an informed dissent document that releases your healthcare provider from liability.